Marketing

 Starting March 1, we celebrate Women’s History Month with International Women’s Day taking place on March 8th.
 Use this opportunity to share stories from the women in your company and how you support equality in the workplace.

-Ramadan starts a month earlier than last year and marks the start of the most important dates in a Muslim’s calendar.
+Ramadan marks the start of the most important dates in a Muslim’s calendar.
 With 1.9B followers worldwide, Muslims make up a quarter of the world’s population.
 Like any religious event, Ramadan is to be celebrated and respected.

-Other special dates in March in our 2023 Marketing Calendar include World Wildlife Day, International Transgender Day of Visibility, Mother’s Day in the UK, and a fan-favorite… St. Patrick’s Day!
+Other special dates in March in our 2025 Marketing Calendar include World Wildlife Day, International Transgender Day of Visibility, and a fan-favorite… St. Patrick’s Day!

 With Easter starting in April this year, you can look forward to longer and warmer days for your easter egg hunts!
 Fun fact – Easter takes place on the first full moon after the spring equinox.